hyacinth-ai/core-service-framework/README.md

 ## Overview

-Based on latest Spring Cloud version, *Core Service Framework* is a collection of tools and code snippets to quickly implement micro-service architecture.
+Based on latest Spring Cloud version, *Core Service Framework* is a collection of tools and code snippets as several modules to help quickly implement micro-service architecture.
 Feel free to use it as the start of your project or copy/paste what you like from this repo.

 License: Apache License 2.0